ioanniszouros/ioanniszouros/README.md

 ### Hello! 👋

 My name is Ioannis Zouros.
-I am a currently affiliated with TNO, The Netherlands, and with the University of Aegean, Greece.
+I am a Project Manager in TNO, the applied science and technology organization of the Netherlands.

-Below, you can see the repositories which I use the most.
+Below, you can see the repositories which I used the most.
 <!--
 **ioanniszouros/ioanniszouros** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.